Central Atlantic magmatic province

-The Central Atlantic magmatic province (CAMP) is the Earth's largest continental large igneous province (LIP), covering an area of roughly 11 million km^{2}.
-It is composed mainly of basalt that formed before Pangaea broke up in the Mesozoic Era, near the end of the Triassic and the beginning of the Jurassic periods.
-The subsequent breakup of Pangaea created the Atlantic Ocean, but the massive igneous upwelling provided a legacy of basaltic dikes, sills, and lavas now spread over a vast area around the present central North Atlantic Ocean, including large deposits in northwest Africa, southwest Europe, as well as northeast South America and southeast North America (found as continental tholeiitic basalts in subaerial flows and intrusive bodies).
+The Central Atlantic magmatic province (CAMP) is the Earth's largest continental large igneous province (LIP), covering an area of roughly 11 million km^{2} (4.2 million sq mi).
+It is composed mainly of basalt that formed before Pangea broke up in the Mesozoic Era, near the end of the Triassic and the beginning of the Jurassic periods.
+The subsequent breakup of Pangea created the Atlantic Ocean, but the massive igneous upwelling provided a legacy of basaltic dikes, sills, and lavas now spread over a vast area around the present central North Atlantic Ocean, including large deposits in northwest Africa, southwest Europe, as well as northeast South America and southeast North America (found as continental tholeiitic basalts in subaerial flows and intrusive bodies).
 The name and CAMP acronym were proposed by Andrea Marzoli (Marzoli et al. 1999) and adopted at a symposium held at the 1999 Spring Meeting of the American Geophysical Union.

 The CAMP volcanic eruptions occurred about 201 million years ago and had four separate eruptive cycles.
 Each pulse lasted no more than 100 years each, spread out over ~600,000 years.
 The resulting large igneous province is, in area covered, the most extensive on Earth.
 The eruptive volume is between two and six million cubic kilometres, making it one of the most voluminous eruptions in Earth's history.
 Some research shows that mafic eruptions started as early as 100 kya prior to the main pulse eruptions began.

 This geologic event is associated with the Triassic–Jurassic extinction event.

+Formation of Pangea

+Pangea was the most recent supercontinent that existed.
+Its formation and breakup is a part of the larger supercontinent cycle and the Wilson cycle.
+After the rifting and breakup of the previous supercontinent Rodinia (825-740 Ma), new oceans opened, which included the Iapetus Ocean and the Rheic Oceans.
+Around 600-550 Ma, these oceans began to close due to subduction zones, which began the formation of Pangea.

+Pangea was assembled by the accretion of island arc terranes to the Laurentian margins.
+This was done by multiple subduction related volcanic island arcs which moved from Africa (Gondwana) and collided with North and South America (Laurentia).
+This process played out between 600-320 Ma, and was a key component in the eventual eruptions of the CAMP basalts.

+Breakup of Pangea and lead-up to CAMP volcanism

+By ~300 Ma, Pangea was fully formed.
+The teconic and acadian orogenies were complete, and the alleghanian orogeny was actively building up the Appalachian Mountains.